What every family can do: The 5-2-1-0 rule

 Lead by example

 Children will do what you do, not what you say.
-Model healthy lifestyle choices such as exercising regularly and eating healthy food.
+Caregivers should model healthy lifestyle choices such as exercising regularly and eating healthy food.
 Children with overweight parents are less active, and are more likely to prefer sedentary activities.
 Studies show that older children are twice as likely to be active if their mothers are active and are almost six times more likely to be active if both parents are active.

 Set the standards for meals, snacks and physical activity and do not hesitate to limit access to screen time and sugar sweetened beverages.
 Encourage children to drink more water.
 Keep healthy snacks where children can easily find them.